-The main attraction in this little quiet village is a row of traditional houses that still well maintained.
+The main attraction in this little quiet village is a row of traditional houses that are still well-maintained.
 It shows a strong Balinese culture and you can explore it through their daily life.
 It is popular as one of the Top 3 cleanest villages in the world.
 At the top end is a beautiful Hindu temple with a pathway to the Bamboo Forest behind it.
-Entrance fee is IDR30,000/adult (around $3) for foreigners and IDR 15,000/adult for local tourists.
-The village is easily accessible from Kuta or anywhere else in Bali and open from 9 am – 5 pm each day.
+The entrance fee is IDR30,000/adult (around $3) for foreigners and IDR 15,000/adult for local tourists.
+The village is easily accessible from Kuta or anywhere else in Bali and is open from 9 am – 5 pm each day.
 It is a highlight on tours to the island’s eastern region, conveniently along the same course with the scenic rim of the Mount Batur crater and the village of Kintamani.

 Read Also: Popular Bali Tourism Articles

 Penglipuran Village is located in Kubu Village, Bangli District, Bangli Regency, Bali, Indonesia.
 It exists since the 18th century, during the period of the Bangli Kingdom.
 The name of the village is deriving from the words Pengeling or Eling means “to remember” and Pura means “ancestral land.”
 Therefore, the residents build the village spatial by remembering their ancestor’s land in Bayung Gede.
 In 1980, the space of Penglipuran Village used the Tri Mandala concept which means the village’s layout was divided into three sections.
 The village has also been a tourist attraction since 1993.